That is what I am calling it.

 The site has been surprisingly fun to build.
 I went with a Wordpress server to start because it seemed like the easiest thing.
 There are a couple of dating site themes that are easy to play with too.

 The tricky part so far has been the user interface (UI) and the design.
 I had to get help with some Craigslist contractors for those.
 I found a really good web designer to help with pictures and getting rid of that cookie-cutter Wordpress look.
-Also had some help with a few features that required some PHP hacking.
+Also had to do some PHP work on the backend for some custom features.
 I feel the same way about PHP as I do the washlet in a Japanese toilet.
 I respect its usefulness but prefer not to be in a situation where I need it.

 The basic app works but needs A LOT of polish and testing.
 I bought a domain and an SSL cert and I'm also putting together a YouTube ad.
 With luck the thing should be ready for an open Alpha period in about a week.
 It'll be totally free to use during that time as the goal there is just to see the site work properly and get feedback.
 After that there will be a Beta period with reduced price, and then a full launch with regular pricing.